PUSH ENTERTAINMENT LIMITED

 PURPOSE OF THIS PRIVACY NOTICE

-This privacy notice aims to give you information on how PUSH ENTERTAINMENT LIMITED collects and processes your personal data through your use of the Site, including any data you may provide through the Site when you access it, purchase a product or complete any online form, such as signing up to a newsletter or similar service.
-This Site is not intended for children and we do not knowingly collect data relating to children.
+This privacy notice aims to give you information on how PUSH ENTERTAINMENT LIMITED collects and processes your personal data through your use of this Site, including any data you may provide through the Site when you access it, purchase a product or complete any online form, such as signing up to a newsletter or similar service.
+This Site is not intended for children and PUSH ENTERTAINMENT LIMITED does not knowingly collect data relating to children.
 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

 We have appointed a data privacy manager who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact our data privacy manager using the details set out below.

-Contact our data privacy manager at:
+You may contact PUSH ENTERTAINMENT LIMITED’s data privacy manager at:

 Email address: firstname.lastname@example.org